National Defence Radio Establishment: Mass surveillance

 The FRA have been contested since the change in its legislation, mainly because of the public perception the change would enable mass surveillance.
 The FRA categorically deny this allegation.
 Anni Bölenius, head of communications at the FRA, believes the public perception of mass surveillance is incorrect, saying: "It is not as we can turn on the traffic ourselves.
 We have to show cause and seek authorization."

 The Social Democratic Party expressed their opposition to the legislation changes initially, but have since changed their views.
 In 2013, they provided support for an expansion of the law, to also include SÄPO and The Swedish National Police Board.
-This change comes after the amendment to the law, with the establishment of The Defence Intelligence Court and a narrowed scope, giving it more emphasis on defense intelligence.
+This change comes after the amendment to the law, with the establishment of The Defence Intelligence Court and a narrowed scope, giving it more emphasis on defence intelligence.
 The court also hear each case on an individual basis, something Minister for Defence Sten Tolgfors have been quoted as saying, "should render the debate on mass surveillance invalid."